BIG ARCHITECTURE CONFERENCE: KNOW YOU / KNOW HOW / YOU KNOW

-Paul Ricoeur: »How to become modern, yet still not lose touch with tradition«
+Paul Ricoeur: “How to become modern and still return to sources

-The symposium aims to discuss how critical regionalism, which involves architectural theory as well as spatial practice, can help resolve different types of crises in the third millennium.
-The crises which are, at least in terms of space, becoming increasingly global, be it urban, ecological, economic or health-related crises.
+The Symposium aims to discuss how critical regionalism, which involves architectural theory as well as spatial practice, may help resolve different types of crises in the third Millennium.
+Crises, at least in terms of space, are becoming increasingly global, be it urban, ecological, economic or health-related crises.

-Critical regionalism renders possible the creation of a turning point which shall modify the relations between the global and the local, a centre and an edge, the virtual and the real.
-By applying phenomenology of senses, which is being delicately developed by a Finnish architect Juhani Pallasmaa, and by understanding and applying spatial principles, it should be possible to steer architectural and urban development in such a way that it would link the modern and the traditional, the scientific and the artistic, the technological and the natural.
-Such urban development, which will be in tune with people in their cultural and natural environments, will not only be sustainable, but also truly long-lasting.
+Critical regionalism renders possible the creation of a turning point which shall modify the relations between the global and the local, a centre and an edge, the virtual and the physical.
+By applying phenomenology of senses, which is being delicately developed by Juhani Pallasmaa, and by understanding and applying spatial principles, it should be possible to steer architectural and urban development in such a way that it would link modernity and tradition, science and art, technique and nature.
+Such a form of urban development, which will be implicitly in tune with people in their cultural and natural environments, will not only be sustainable, but also able to sustain our future.

-After the fall of modernist ideologies and postmodernist imagologies, our cities are losing not only their „aura“, as was first noticed in the 20th century by Walter Benjamin, but they are also losing their fundamental orientation, externally towards nature, and internally towards culture.
-In today’s endless “suburbia”, industrial zones are being replaced by commercial mega centres and giga factories.
-Besides, we are confronted with successive economic crises as well as an increasing global ecological crisis, and even those who are in favour of science, such as Hawking in Musk, are pointing out that, due to the unregulated outbreak of the so called „artificial intelligence“, the problems may escalate even further.
-On account of economic and financial crisis of 2008 as well as the coronavirus COVID-19 pandemic, the most recent global crisis that no one was and no one could have been prepared for, we are forced to reflect upon the foundations of our civilisation.
-We should not only passively observe the virus crisis.
-The ancients Greeks considered “crisis” as the moment of decision, and accordingly, we should think carefully and act effectively in the moments of crisis.
-We should find a new balance between the humane and the technical, the industrial and the post-industrial, a production and a market, the urban and the suburban.
-Additionally, we should also find a new, wider, global balance between people, culture, and nature.
+After the fall of modernist ideologies and postmodernist imagologies, our cities are losing not only their “aura“, as was first noticed in the 20th century by Walter Benjamin, but they are also losing their fundamental orientation: externally towards nature and internally towards culture.
+In today’s endless “suburbia”, industrial zones are being replaced by commercial mega centres and “giga” factories.
+On top of this, we are confronted with successive economic crises as well as an increasing global ecological crisis, and even those who are in favour of science, such as Hawking and Musk, point out that, due to the unregulated outbreak of the so called “artificial intelligence“, these problems may continue to escalate.
+On account of the economic and financial crisis of 2008 as well as the Coronavirus COVID-19 pandemic, the most recent global crisis that no one was nor could have been prepared for, we are forced to reflect upon the foundations of our civilisation.
+We should not only passively observe the crisis.
+The ancient Greeks considered “crisis” as the moment of decision, and accordingly, we should think carefully and act effectively in the moments of crisis.
+It is imperative that we find a new balance between the humane and the technical, the industrial and the post-industrial, production and market, the urban and the suburban.
+Additionally, we should also find a new, wider, deeper balance between people, culture, and nature.

-The modern epoch was »utopian«, the postmodern epoch is even »atopian« (non-spatial).
-The real space was in both cases lost, forgotten, therefore it is crucial that in the period of crisis we descend from »utopos« to the real »topos«.
-We need to break away from various cults of postmodern virtual reality, where reality shows exemplify an extreme form of weakened reality, and we should make it to the culture of the real thus reaching freedom and simplicity of the real space.
+The modern epoch was “utopian”, the postmodern times can even be considered “atopian” (non-spatial).
+The real space in both these cases was lost, forgotten, and therefore, it is crucial that in the current times of crisis we descend from “utopos” to the real “topos”.
+We need to break from various cults of postmodern virtual reality exemplified by reality shows as an extreme form of weakened reality, and we should make it to the culture of the real, thus reaching the freedom and simplicity of the real space.
 This should be rendered possible if, in accordance with the principles of sustainable development and critical regionalism, we agree to acknowledge the laws of this planet which are, just like DNA, already imprinted in our natural and cultural heritage.
-It is about time we recognize the actual value of the historic city centres, old squares and villages.
-A historic city, with all its time and spatial dimensions, does not only represent an abstract palimpsest of the Bakhtin’s chronotope and Einstein’s space-time continuum, it also signifies the actual living space of the concrete environment, a record of architectural language, and a selection of spatial principles as well as a stock of knowledge and models that can be universally applied to the local conditions.
+It is high time we recognized the actual value of the historic city centres, old squares and villages which are already in tune with natural conditions, historical endowments and human criteria.
+A historic city, with all its time and spatial dimensions, does not only represent an abstract palimpsest of both Bakhtin’s chronotope and Einstein’s space-time continuum, it also signifies the actual living space of the physical environment itself, a record of architectural language, and a selection of spatial principles as well as a stock of knowledge and models which can be universally applied to the local conditions.
 Nowadays, it should be possible to combine the most recent findings in art, science, architecture and urbanism with the most ancient building knowledge and architectural wisdom.
 Architecture is the most effective and the most ancient tool of sustainable development.
-As early as in 1st century BC, Vitruvius, a Roman architect and civil engineer, mentioned sustainability (»firmitas«), which has so far been wrongly interpreted in the narrow sense of the word itself as hardness of a construction or durability of materials.
-In its wider sense, the word can also denote stability, constancy and durability.
-Architecture can therefore be considered as the most ancient and essential lever of moderate, sustainable development.
+“Firmitas”, the first element of Vitruvius’s triad, represents some kind of sustainability, doesn’t it?
+So far it has been poorly interpreted in its narrow sense, simply as hardness of construction or durability of materials.
+However, the word also denotes endurance and structural stability, therefore it signifies sustainability in a wider sense.